1. Home

 Journalist Visa J1 / J2 Media correspondents and staff Varies Varies Multiple

 A note on the 10-year China visa: China does issue 10-year multiple-entry tourist (L) and business (M) visas, but these are typically granted to applicants with a strong travel history to China, a clean visa record, and compelling ties to both the UAE and China.
-They are not guaranteed, but they are absolutely worth requesting if you travel to China frequently.
-Our team at Green Apple Travel advises clients on how to position their application for long-validity outcomes.
+Long-validity visas may be requested where appropriate, but visa type, validity, entries, and stay duration are decided solely by the Chinese consular authorities.
+Green Apple Travel can help prepare supporting documents for review.

 Who Can Apply for a China Visa from the UAE?

-You are eligible to apply for a China visa through the Chinese Consulate General in Dubai (or its authorized visa processing partner, BLS International) if you meet the following criteria:
+You are eligible to apply for a China visa through the Chinese Consulate General in Dubai (or its authorized visa processing partner, the Chinese Visa Application Service Center (CVASC at visaforchina.cn)) if you meet the following criteria:

 • You hold a valid UAE residence visa with at least 30 days remaining beyond your intended date of travel to China.